rochoa85/PepFun/README.md

 For the second case, we can call the script to obtain some information of a structure containing a peptide alone or in complex with a protein.
 This is an example using a structure provided in the auxiliar folder of the code:

-`python pepfun.py -m structure -p auxiliar/example_structure.pdb -c C -b linear -t 4.0`
+`python pepfun.py -m structure -p auxiliar/example_structure.pdb -c C -b linear -t 4.0 -d auxiliar/mkdssp`

 Here we are analyzing a peptide bound to the MHC class II protein, which chain ID is C and has a linear bound conformation.
 To count the number of contacts, we selected as threshold a value of 4.0.
 After running the script, we obtain the file `structure_analysis_[sequence].txt` with the report of some interaction observables: